lupyuen/lupyuen.github.io/src/app.md

 - And becomes __Virtual Memory__ at __`0x8000` `0000`__

-Thus our NuttX App has passed a chunk of __Virtual Memory__.
+Thus our NuttX App has passed a chunk of its own __Virtual Memory__.
 And NuttX Kernel happily prints it!

 _Huh?
 NuttX Kernel can access Virtual Memory?_